machine-intelligence-laboratory/text_categorization/docs/source/index.rst

 ..
-Ttext categorization documentation master file, created by sphinx-quickstart on Sat Apr  2 13:51:20 2022.
+Text categorization documentation master file, created by sphinx-quickstart on Sat Apr  2 13:51:20 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.